Programme for Children,

 Access to Education

 Programme for Children works with villages to address their local needs for access to education.
-The village people secure and clear the land for their school and PFC constructs the school building with a water well, latrines, and a hand-washing station.
+The village people secure and clear the land for their school and PFC constructs the school building with a water well, latrines, and a hand-washing station included.

 Teacher Training

 Teacher training and certification is an integral part of supporting education in Sierra Leone.
-Programme for Children, in collaboration with Schools for Salone, works to support all teachers at the schools it builds to complete the government's certification program.
+Programme for Children works to support all teachers at the schools it builds to complete the government's certification program.
 This ensures teachers have the skills and training needed to be effective.
 The program takes place during school breaks over three years.
 Once certified, teachers are eligible for government payroll.

 How we help